 The prevalence of destructive leadership among employees in Phase A (outside organizations) is 15.3%, among employees as reported in the Ministry of Economy's Report on Bullying and Abuse in the Workplace (2015) is 10%, but among employees in Phase B is 4.5%.

-In Phase B, the frequency is higher in items 6, 7 and 8: Doesn't give me credit for jobs (12.3%); Reminds me of my past mistakes and failures (7.6%); and Blames me to save himself/herself embarrassment (7.6%).
+In Phase B, the frequency is higher in items 6, 7 and 8: “Reminds me of my past mistakes and failures” (7.6%); “Doesn't give me credit for jobs” (12.3%); and “Blames me to save himself/herself embarrassment” (7.6%).

 The explanation is the setup and structure of the research, including the research tools.
 This is a sensitive study in which the employee reports on his or her current manager.
 The fear that the information could reach the supervisor (despite the promise of confidentiality) led to the employees feeling threatened and afraid, and the results of the destructive leadership questionnaire were not concurrent with the first phase of the study and with other studies in the field (e.g., the study done in Israel in 2015).
 See results in Table 7.